hnvy/blog-1/00. journal/01. logs/journal_1_logs.md

 I used to adore going to the gym; I began to make progress and build strength, but after a little while, my progress seemed to have stifled!
 It felt as though I hit a brick wall, and I had no idea that something like this was intended to occur.

-Let's use water as an example (I apologise, but water is a terrific way to convey this idea.
+If we use water as an example (I apologise, but water is a terrific way to convey this idea.
 Please do bear with me).

 Water has 3 states, right?
 Solid, liquid, and gas.